mvn-daipham2-hn/design_pattern_with_dart/factory_pattern/README.md

 - No method should override an implemented method of any of its base classes(If you override an implemented method, then your base class wasn't really an abstraction to start with.
 Those methods implemented in the base class are meant to be shared by all your subclasses).
 </details>

-# Noted Points:
-1. In design patterns, the phrase “implement an interface” does NOT always mean “write a class implements an interface, by using the “implements” keyword in the class declaration.”
-In the general use of the phrase, a concrete class implementing a method from a supertype (which could be a class OR interface) is still considered to be “implementing the interface” of that supertype.

 # Simple Factory vs Factory Method(from ChatGPT)
 - **Control over Object Creation**: In Simple Factory, object creation is centralized and not designed for extension.
 In Factory Method, object creation is deferred to subclasses, which gives more flexibility and follows object-oriented principles better.
 - **Usage**: Use Simple Factory for straightforward cases where you don't expect the code to change often.
 Use the Factory Method when you expect to add new types in the future, and you want to adhere to OOP principles like inheritance and polymorphism.